Stratified sampling and bootstrapping for approximate Bayesian computation: Bootstrapping and stratified Monte Carlo

-where $\mathrm{res}(a)$ is a procedure returning a random sample of dimension $b$ of values resampled $b\geq 1$ times with replacement from the elements of $a$ (in practice this is a non-parametric bootstrap approach).
-In the following, we always use uniform resampling.
+For case studies where data are assumed iid, we always use uniform resampling, though alternatives can be considered (dependent data and multivariate time series with several resampling approaches are also considered in our work).
 While the resampling approach can be much faster than using \eqref{eq:standard-mc} to obtain an estimate of $\mu$ (or at least this is true when simulating from $p(x)$ is computationally expensive), the problem is that when $\hat{\mu}_{\mathrm{res}}$ is used as an estimator of the ABC likelihood, the resulting posterior distribution is overdispersed.
 This finding was already discussed in \cite{bootstrapped-sl}.
 Also, using \eqref{eq:resampled-mc} to approximate the ABC likelihood results in a very biased estimate of $\mu$, producing a posterior with a large variance.
 This is shown in section \ref{sec:biased-likelihood}.
-Further works that use resampling-based ideas applied to ABC are \cite{peters2010}, \cite{aabc}, \cite{vo2015}, \cite{zhu2016}.
-However these do not use resampling in the same way as in \cite{bootstrapped-sl}.

-In section \ref{sec:stratified-sampling} we discuss stratified Monte Carlo, which will make it possible to reduce the bias of $\hat{\mu}_{\mathrm{res}}$, when using resampling approaches.